Febo0/HTB-Machine-Windows/Vintage.md

 <img width="817" height="807" alt="image" src="https://github.com/user-attachments/assets/cdf475f7-d5b2-4782-a589-2ea7366b11e4" />

+### 5.2 Bypassing Network Logon Restrictions for Full Compromise

+The DCSync attack successfully extracts the NTLM hash for the built-in Administrator account (RID 500).
+We attempt to request a Ticket Granting Ticket (TGT) for this account:

 ```
 getTGT.py -hashes :468c7497513f8243b59980f2240a10de vintage.htb/administrator@vintage.htb
 ```
 <img width="852" height="84" alt="image" src="https://github.com/user-attachments/assets/a2dd4b8b-1e46-4e97-8b28-a6ed5e654be0" />

+While the TGT request succeeds, attempting to use it to gain a remote WinRM shell fails.
+This occurs because modern security baselines and Active Directory best practices often explicitly deny Network Logon rights (such as WinRM or WMI access) to the default built-in Administrator account.

+To circumvent this defense, we pivot to another highly privileged account we extracted from the DCSync: l.bianchi_adm.
+This is a secondary, human-created Domain Admin account that typically does not suffer from the same default network logon restrictions.

+We request a TGT for** l.bianchi_adm:**

 ```
 getTGT.py -hashes :501a825be327b9b1c7c7126dc39d5718  vintage.htb/l.bianchi_adm@vintage.htb